Jonathan Soros

-Jonathan Tivadar Soros (born September 10, 1970) is the founder and chief executive officer of JS Capital Management LLC, a private investment firm.
-Prior to that, Soros worked at Soros Fund Management in daily operations and was co-deputy chairman of the organization.
+Jonathan Tivadar Soros (born September 10, 1970) is an American investor and businessman serving as co-founder and partner of One Madison Group, a private investment firm.
+He previously served as chief executive officer of JS Capital Management LLC and as co-deputy chairman of Soros Fund Management.

 He has been a prominent donor to Democratic and progressive political causes.
 Soros started the Friends of Democracy PAC, now merged into Every Voice, to push for campaign finance reform and the abolition of the electoral college.

 Early life and education

 Soros's parents are Annaliese Witschak and business magnate George Soros, who divorced in 1981.
 He is the brother of Andrea and Robert Soros and half-brother of Gregory and Alexander, from his father's second marriage to Susan Weber.